Super Lawyers

 What is the treatment for hypertonia?

-Any hypertonia treatment plan begins with therapeutic exercise to improve range of motion.
+Any hypertonia treatment plan begins with therapeutic exercise to improve the range of motion.
 Therapeutic exercise includes a variety of treatment techniques that are used to decrease or inhibit tone.
 There is also some evidence to support the benefits of music therapy.

 Surgery is also an option in some cases to improve function and appearance.
 The surgical procedure often involves tendon lengthening or transfer.